MEET OUR JUDGES

 NHK Japan Broadcasting Corporation

-NHK (Japan Broadcasting Corporation), senior producer, Global Content Development Division.
-After graduating from Kobe University (international economics), entered the NHK and directed and produced numerous number of news programs, non-fiction programs and documentaries.
-In 2013, received Monthly Galaxy Award with a documentary “Another Piano Lesson- Left Hand Pianist” in Japan domestically.
-In 2014, received Peabody-Award in the United States with a co-produced documentary titled “Brakeless”(NHK, BBC,IKON,DR and ITVS)This documentary was highly evaluated for the depth of depiction about the danger of “efficiency-oriented” society in dealing with a commuter train clash accident in Japan 2005.(the documentary was aired in PBS Network in the United States).
-Currently being in charge of coordinating and assisting re-versioning of NHK documentary aiming to the world market.
+Seiichi Shinno is a senior producer of NHK (Japan Broadcasting Corporation), Global Content Development Division.
+After graduating from Kobe University (international economics), he entered the NHK and directed and produced numerous number of news programs, non-fiction programs and documentaries.
+In 2013, he received Monthly Galaxy Award with a documentary “Another Piano Lesson- Left Handed Pianist” in Japan domestically.
+In 2014, he received Peabody-Award in the United States with a co-produced documentary titled “Brakeless”(NHK, BBC,IKON,DR and ITVS)This documentary was highly evaluated for the depth of depiction about the danger of “efficiency-oriented” society in dealing with a commuter train clash accident in Japan 2005.(the documentary was aired in PBS Network in the United States).
+Currently he is in charge of coordinating and producing re-versioning of NHK documentary for the world market.

 Head of Current Programming, Digital/TV/Film